 —Sales force planning executive, large pharma company

-But are pharma companies taking advantage of the opportunities afforded by digital technologies to modernize their compliance operations?
+But are pharma companies taking advantage of the opportunities afforded by digital technologies to modernise their compliance operations?

-We set out to answer this question by understanding current levels of technology adoption and future opportunities for compliance modernization.
-We interviewed 16 executives from compliance, commercial, and medical affairs functions at 10 pharma companies (see Appendix 1).
+We set out to answer this question by understanding current levels of technology adoption and future opportunities for compliance modernisation.
+We interviewed 16 executives from compliance, commercial and medical affairs functions at 10 pharma companies (see Appendix 1).
 We found that the use of digital technologies is still in the nascent stage, but interest and opportunities are growing.

 Our findings suggest that the resource-intensive nature of many of the operational activities limits the time compliance executives can dedicate to strategic tasks.
 While this is not unique to the pharma industry,3 it does suggest that companies may not be getting the value they expect out of their compliance operations.

-Respondents said that identifying and customizing training needs, generating reports, and developing and managing compliance policies require considerable resources.
+Respondents said that identifying and customising training needs, generating reports, and developing and managing compliance policies require considerable resources.
 Monitoring and auditing involve manual data extraction from multiple documents and data systems and dealing with inefficient processes for document management.
-And ad hoc activities such as attending meetings, reviewing promotional materials, and answering queries from business colleagues can be time-consuming.
+And ad hoc activities such as attending meetings, reviewing promotional materials and answering queries from business colleagues can be time-consuming.

 Our research has found that though digital technologies promise to improve efficiency and quality, their adoption in compliance by pharma companies is nascent.
 And even when they are used, the levels of adoption and types of technologies vary.
 For example:

-The model we describe in figure 1 can help organizations assess their current position and ambition for the future.5 It also serves as a reminder that strategy, not technology, drives digital transformation.
+The model we describe in figure 1 can help organisations assess their current position and ambition for the future.5 It also serves as a reminder that strategy, not technology, drives digital transformation.

 Respondents offered many ideas for using digital technologies to improve compliance and business processes.
-We have categorized use cases along the digital maturity continuum (see figures 2, 3, and 4), and for each level of digital maturity, we offer a detailed description of a use case applicable to most pharma companies’ compliance operations.
+We have categorised use cases along the digital maturity continuum (see figures 2, 3 and 4) and for each level of digital maturity, we offer a detailed description of a use case applicable to most pharma companies’ compliance operations.

 Detailed use case: Automated risk assessment across a product portfolio.
 Interviewing business owners is one way in which compliance officers assess risks for products or portfolios.
 But this in-person approach means that risk assessments do not happen as regularly or as often as they should.

 Detailed use case: Automating compliance reviews of HCP engagement requests.
-Pharma companies process numerous HCP engagement requests (for speaker or education programs, for instance), a process that can be labor-intensive.
+Pharma companies process numerous HCP engagement requests (for speaker or education programmes, for instance), a process that can be labour-intensive.
 Algorithms that combine ML with NLP and NLG can help improve the efficiency of this process.

 When the business submits a request through a CRM portal or similar system, an algorithm performs the first level of review and the results are routed to compliance.
 A dashboard showing all HCP requests in the queue includes a confidence score and reason for rejecting or approving each request.
 Exceeding budgets, inconsistencies in the request, or failure to substantiate the business need could be reasons for rejection.

 The results from the secondary level of review feed back into ML algorithms that continue to learn as the system is used.
 Over time, the accuracy of the first level of review increases.
-Potential labor savings in the first year can be up to 50 percent and increase to 70 percent over time.
+Potential labour savings in the first year can be up to 50 per cent and increase to 70 per cent over time.

-Efficiency is more than just about saving time and labor: When generation of analytical outputs is accelerated, they can be used as inputs in other analyses.
+Efficiency is more than just about saving time and labour: When generation of analytical outputs is accelerated, they can be used as inputs in other analyses.

 Our respondents described possible scenarios.
-Imagine using the following monitoring findings to predict risky behaviors by reps:
+Imagine using the following monitoring findings to predict risky behaviours by reps: